Taxation of international executives

 Under Estonian law, certain amounts of personal income and allowances are exempt from tax, such as

-The entire deduction provided is limited to EUR 1,200; however, the amount deducted cannot exceed 50% of the taxable income per taxpayer during a period of taxation (i.e. a calendar year).
+The entire deduction provided is limited to EUR 1,200 (including EUR 300 in respect of housing loan interest); however, the amount deducted cannot exceed 50% of the taxable income per taxpayer during a period of taxation (i.e. a calendar year).